-1. Learn some Spanish
+Learn some Spanish.

-3. Make your own maracas
+Make your own maracas.

 Celebrate the day in musical style with some DIY maracas.
 The kids can get involved in the crafting process and will love shaking their new instruments.
-You can try these Egg Carton Maracas from Artsy Momma for some painting and glitter fun, or repurpose those leftover plastic Easter eggs in this Easter Egg Maracas craft from Made Everyday.
+You can try these egg carton maracas from Artsy Momma for some painting and glitter fun, or repurpose those leftover plastic Easter eggs in this Easter egg maracas craft from Made Everyday.

 If you want to make them ahead and just let the kids shake away, these Marvelous Maracas from Making Multicultural Music are made from recycled bottles and are easy to assemble.
 Tip: Try filling your maracas with different fillings (beans, rice, popcorn kernels, salt, sand, birdseed, paper clips, small erasers, beads, etc.) to give each maraca a unique sound.

 Play a game

-5. Enjoy some yummy snacks
+Enjoy some yummy snacks

-6. Have a Mexican-themed dinner
+Have a Mexican-themed dinner.

-7. Decorate a Mexican flag
+Decorate a Mexican flag.

 Teach the kids about the different flags around the world by making a Mexican flag for Cinco de Mayo and comparing it with our own Canadian flag.
-You can print one to colour from the Internet, or try your hand at this cute tissue paper craft from Education.com.
+You can print one to colour from the Internet, or try your hand at this cute tissue paper version from Education.com.

-You can buy one locally, or you can go that extra mile and make your own with the kids using this tutorial from Instructables.
+Kids love putting on a blindfold and hitting that paper-mache candy carrier!
+You can buy one, or you can go that extra mile and make your own piñata with the kids using this tutorial from Instructables.
 Just make sure you choose individually packaged candy, so they are still edible after the piñata cracks open and the candies fall all over the ground.

-10. Do a Mexican hat dance
+Do a Mexican hat dance.